-- A buffer is a specified land area, located parallel to and within the outer perimeter of a property and extending to the property line, together with the plantings required within the buffer.
+- (1) A buffer is a specified land area, located parallel to and within the outer perimeter of a property and extending to the property line, together with the plantings required within the buffer.
 A buffer may also contain a barrier such as a wall or fence where additional screening is necessary to achieve the required level of buffering. - (2) A screening device is a set of living evergreen plantings or man-made fences or walls of required height and material.
 Screening devices hide certain outdoor appurtenances from the public right-of-way and neighboring private property. - (3) Water, sanitary sewer, electrical, telephone, natural gas, cable, storm drainage or other service lines are permitted within buffers.
 Monument signs, as established in Sec.
 158.08, are allowed within parking buffers.

 - (4) The parking of vehicles as well as the outdoor storage, display and sales of merchandise are prohibited in a required buffer. - (5) A required buffer may not encroach into required on-site drainage.
 In addition, a required buffer may not be placed within the 75-foot setback required of County-regulated drains unless approved by the Elkhart County Drainage Board. - (6) Installation and Maintenance - (a) All required buffers and landscaped areas must be maintained to the standard to which they were designed and installed.
 Areas must be maintained free of trash and weeds and must not deteriorate into an unsafe condition.
-All plantings must be installed so that they may be maintained without trespassing onto the adjacent property. - (b) Wherever a buffer or landscaping is required adjacent to a parking space, such landscaping must be protected by bumper blocks, posts or curbing to avoid damage to the buffer or landscaping by vehicles. - (c) Required buffers or landscaping must be installed during the first planting season after the start of any construction in the development, unless otherwise required by the Zoning Administrator. - (7) Alternative Compliance with Buffer Requirements The buffer requirements may be modified with approval by the Zoning Administrator upon a finding that: - (a) A modification would be consistent with the purpose of this Ordinance and of this Section; - (b) Such modification would not adversely affect the land use compatibility or public interest; - (c) Financial hardship is not the justification for the alternative compliance request; and - (d) The subject site or modified buffer complies with one or more of the following criteria: - i.
-The buffer is parallel and adjacent to an existing utility or drainage easement of at least 100 feet in width; - ii.
-The buffer is parallel and adjacent to property that is undevelopable due to access to public roadways, topography, shape or property; - iii.
-The buffer is between uses that are to be developed under a Detailed Planned Unit Development; or - iv.
+All plantings must be installed so that they may be maintained without trespassing onto the adjacent property. - (b) Wherever a buffer or landscaping is required adjacent to a parking space, such landscaping must be protected by bumper blocks, posts or curbing to avoid damage to the buffer or landscaping by vehicles. - (c) If there is construction as part of the development, the required buffers or landscaping must be installed within 1 year of the completion of the final building inspections, unless otherwise required by the Zoning Administrator. - (7) Alternative Compliance with Buffer Requirements The buffer requirements may be modified with approval by the Zoning Administrator upon a finding that: - (a) A modification would be consistent with the purpose of this Ordinance and of this Section; - (b) Such modification would not adversely affect the land use compatibility or public interest; - (c) Financial hardship is not the justification for the alternative compliance request; and - (d) The subject site or modified buffer complies with one or more of the following criteria: - The buffer is parallel and adjacent to property that is undevelopable due to access to public roadways, topography, or property shape; - ii.
+The buffer is between uses that are to be developed under a Detailed Planned Unit Development; or - iii.
 The buffer is parallel and adjacent to an existing railroad right-of-way.